 You are an expert prompt writer for generating photo-realistic images for the Gemini Nano Banana model.
 The goal is to achieve a commercial, hyper-realistic image, which I will use to place a product image and animate it in Higgsfield AI.
 The prompt should be detailed, and please feel free to ask me any questions and conduct research to make sure that the best, most realistic output is done.
 Add keywords or phrases if I miss any.
 This is what I have so far: Scene: A woman stands behind the kitchen island, in a modern, well-lit kitchen.
 Studio-lit environment with some natural light from large windows.
 She has a small bottle of supplements in her hand.
 On the counter in front of her are some ingredients: Milk Thistle, Burdock, Artichoke, and Dandelion, with nothing else.
 Camera: 80mm shot, natural bokeh, aperture 5.6, no special effects or flares, high-quality, expensive, commercial production level.
 Lighting: well-lit, studio, and natural daylight to look like an actual home.

-It's very important to provide as much detail as possible in the first prompt request.
+It's essential to provide as much detail as possible in the first prompt request.
 I always like to put myself in the role of the art director for the AI model.
 I visualize all the aspects I want in the final results and refine the prompt after writing the first draft.
 When requesting ChatGPT, I like to ask the AI model to take the time to create a detailed prompt, including what the intended visual the AI model should produce, and to ask me any questions if I have left out details in my initial prompt request.
-As a result, ChatGPT produced a long prompt outline and asked me several questions to improve the prompt.
+As a result, ChatGPT generated a lengthy prompt outline and asked me several follow-up questions to refine the prompt.
 I answered its questions, and ChatGPT produced the final prompt results below, in the first screenshot on the left.

 For the product images, I included the spokesperson's image as well as the product image to create a lifestyle, photo-realistic image of the bottle on the counter, featuring all the ingredients, along with a more imaginative version of the bottle in a garden setting.
 The reason I chose to create the product images in ChatGPT was a matter of taste preference.
 It's wise to experiment with multiple AI models before settling on an image to use in the final animation.

 When I generated the spokesperson, I made a few variations to select from.
-The one below (in the third product prompt screengrab) is not the final one; however, I did like how the ingredients were featured in that particular frame.
+The one below (in the second screenshot) is the final one; I liked how the ingredients were featured in that particular frame.
 This also helped with continuity when I was putting the advertisement together.

 Using the Product Placement feature in Higgsfield AI

-When I had the spokesperson image generated, one of the specifications I provided was for the bottle to be a mock bottle that the spokesperson is holding, to ensure the Product Placement AI feature could clearly distinguish the intended place in the image to replace the plain white bottle with the actual product.
+When I generated the spokesperson image, one of the specifications in the ChatGPT refined prompt was for the bottle to be a placement-only, mock bottle that the spokesperson is holding, to ensure the Product Placement AI feature could clearly distinguish the intended place in the image to replace the plain white bottle with the actual product.

-Using the draw tool, I highlighted the place on my image where I want the new product to be, attached the product image, and added a simple prompt to "replace the white bottle with the product image attached.
+Using the draw tool, I highlighted the area on the image where I want the new product to be placed.
+I then attached the product image and added a simple prompt to "replace the white bottle with the product image attached.

 For the final results, I did some Photoshop post-processing to match the 9:16 aspect ratio.
 I then uploaded the image back into a different tool in Higgsfield AI to create the animation of the spokesperson speaking.
 For this, I used the Lip Sync Studio and WAN 2.5 model, including generating various voiceovers.
 Higgsfield provides an excellent workflow, where you can upload the image, generate voiceover tracks, select the desired one, and create a simple prompt that will then animate the spokesperson using the new voiceover track.